 Prevention and Treatment

-- BP management in acute stroke (onset to 72 hours)
+- BP management in acute ischemic stroke (onset to 72 hours)

 - Strong consideration should be given to the initiation of antihypertensive therapy after the acute phase of a stroke or transient ischemic attack (Grade A).